karlseguin/pg.zig/readme.md

 ### to(T: type, opts: ToOpts) !T
 Populates and returns a `T`.

-As of now, only scalar values (values that you'd get via `row.get(...)` can be mapped.

 `opts` values are:
 * `dupe` - Duplicate string columns using the internal arena.
 When set to `true` non-scalar values are valid until `deinit` is called on the `row`/`result`.
 Defaults to `false`